-The renewal of the City of Peterborough's Official Plan provides an opportunity to enhance key policies that contribute to the quality of life for residents and strengthen cultural and heritage assets that contribute, through its many talented and diverse artists, to the social and economic well-being of the community.
+The renewal of the City of Peterborough's Official Plan (OP) provides an opportunity to enhance key policies that contribute to the quality of life for residents and strengthen cultural and heritage assets that contribute, through its many talented and diverse artists, to the social and economic well-being of the community.
+It also provides an opportunity for the community to reach out and begin a new relationship with Indigenous Peoples in the spirit of the Truth and Reconciliation Commission.
 In crafting a new OP, City Council has set out five key principles that provide an integrated approach to managing growth in the future.
 A vibrant Arts, Culture and Heritage component in the Official Plan is critical to implementing these guiding principles.